hawksley/webVR-boilerplate/README.md

-# webVR-boilerplate
+# The eleVR webVR Boilerplate
-This is the standard ThreeJS-based boilerplate for webVR currently being used by the eleVR team.
+This is the standard ThreeJS-based boilerplate for webVR currently being used by [the eleVR team](http://elevr.com).
 It is a starting point for web-based VR experiences that work with the Oculus Rift as well as with smartphones + a google cardboard or similar phoneVR headset.
 There is also a non-VR fallback for experiencing the content without a VR device.

 The boilerplate also has gamepad and keyboard controls that are on by default.